Download Festival: Spain

-2020
+2020 (cancelled)

 The 2020 Download events were due to be held in the UK, Australia and Japan.
 They were all cancelled due to the COVID-19 pandemic.
 A return of the Paris edition was also planned but was cancelled in September 2019 due to construction work on the festival site by French transportation company SNCF.

-Donington

-The 2020 event was scheduled to take place during 12–14 June.
+The 2020 event at Donington was scheduled to take place during 12–14 June.
 The initial lineup was announced on 23 September 2019, with Kiss, Iron Maiden and System of a Down to headline.
 On 26 March 2020, due to the COVID-19 pandemic in the United Kingdom, it was announced that the 2020 event had been cancelled.

 The 2020 festival was replaced by Download TV, a 3 day virtual festival showing old performances, unseen interviews, new performances and more.
 The online festival started on the same day the festival was due to take place.

-Australia

-The 2020 event was scheduled to take place in Melbourne on 20 March and in Sydney on 21 March.
+The 2020 event in Australia was scheduled to take place in Melbourne on 20 March and in Sydney on 21 March.
 However, due to headliners My Chemical Romance withdrawing from the festival due to fears regarding the pandemic, and the organisers unable to secure a replacement headline act in such a short time, Download Australia 2020 was cancelled.
 The other headliners were to be Deftones and Jimmy Eat World.

-Japan

-The 2020 event was scheduled to take place in Chiba City on 29 March, headlined by My Chemical Romance.
+The 2020 event in Japan was scheduled to take place in Chiba City on 29 March, headlined by My Chemical Romance.

-2021
+2021 (Download Pilot)

 For 2021, only a UK Download event was scheduled to take place from 4 to 6 June.
 The dates for the 2021 Download event in the UK were announced on 3 June 2020.
 The announcement revealed that two headliners, KISS and System of a Down, as well as many other acts, would be returning to the festival after its cancellation in 2020.
 As was the case with the previous year, the 2021 event was cancelled on 1 March 2021, due to the COVID-19 pandemic in the United Kingdom.

 The 2021 event was replaced with another virtual event similar to 2020.
 It was announced on 14 May 2021 that there would be two special programmes on Sky Arts on 5 and 6 June featuring the best headliners from the past 10 years of Download.

 As part of the second phase of the UK Government's Event Research Programme, a pilot testing event of Download Festival 2021 was announced on 26 May 2021 called Download Festival Pilot.
-The event was held from 18 June to 20 June with an all-British lineup headlined by Frank Carter & the Rattlesnakes, Enter Shikari and Bullet For My Valentine.
+The event was held from 18 to 20 June with an all-British lineup headlined by Frank Carter & the Rattlesnakes, Enter Shikari and Bullet For My Valentine.
 The main stage on the Sunday experienced a few sound issues, notable during Loathe's set which saw them lose their sound during the final song of their set, and The Wildhearts who ended their set early and left the stage.